 Canadian Defence Policy

-Canadian defence is shaped by, and also shapes, a large number of economic and political factors located both within and outside Canada.
+Canadian defence is shaped by, and also shapes, many developments located both within and outside Canada.
 Together with Philippe Lagassé (NPSIA, Carleton University) and Thomas Juneau (GSPIA, uOttawa), I am preparing an edited volume on the theory and practice of Canadian defence policy–a project supported by DND’s Defence Engagement Program and the uOttawa Centre for International Policy Studies.
 I have written on the CF-18 replacement (below!), government-media relations in defence procurement, on national identity and strategic culture, and on arms exports.
 (Photo: Cpl Kevin McMillan, Canadian Forces)

 The F-35/Joint Strike Fighter

 In 2001, the United States government selected Lockheed Martin (over Boeing) to lead in the development of the F-35, a fighter aircraft for use by the U.S. Air Force, Navy, and Marines.
 Several U.S. allies, not to mention hundreds of contractors around the world, also joined the program.
-Variously dubbed the “arms deal of the century,” “the world’s only fifth generation international multirole stealth fighter,” and a “train wreck,” the case of the F-35/Joint Strike Fighter offers key insights into the constitution of global military order.
+Variously dubbed the “arms deal of the century,” “the world’s only fifth generation international multirole stealth fighter,” and a “train wreck,” the F-35/Joint Strike Fighter program in fact greatly illuminates the constitution of today’s global military order.
 My output on the subject includes two journal special issues (one co-edited) and several articles and book chapters (both single-authored and co-authored), alongside a number of blog posts.

-The “Anglosphere” is a neologism, but it refers to a global historical phenomenon of major importance for world politics.
+The “Anglosphere” is a neologism, but it refers to a phenomenon of major importance for world politics.
 My take on it is The Anglosphere: A Genealogy of a Racialized Identity in International Relations (Stanford University Press, 2011).
-Drawing on theories of collective identity-formation, events, and framing, in this book I analyze major foreign policy episodes that produced this community, while also shaping modern international order.
-The main argument I develop in the book is that the origins of the Anglosphere are racial.
+Drawing on theories of collective identity-formation, events, and framing, in this book I analyze major foreign policy episodes that produced this community.
+My main argument is that the origins of the Anglosphere are racial, and that this history still influences the shape of the modern world.
 In related projects, I have written on conceptualizing race in world politics, on identity-based theories of foreign policy and international cooperation, and on the international politics of military coalitions.
 See Publications for bibliographic details and further links.